Teacher Training

 You will have:

-Completed a foundational yoga teacher training
+Ideally completed a foundational yoga teacher training or started one or aiming for that

 Teach (or want to teach) classes with a diverse range of students